Tito-Osemobor/odin-recipes/README.md

 # odin-recipes

 Project: Recipes.
-A foundational HTML course project
+A foundational HTML course project in the ODINPROJECT